lastmile-ai/mcp-agent/CLI_README.md

 1. **API Integration Tests:** Test that the `SecretsClient` can properly interact with the web app's secrets API, including creating, reading, updating, listing, and deleting secrets.

-2. **CLI Integration Tests:** Test that the `mcp-agent deploy` command properly processes configuration files with secrets, transforms them, and interacts with the Secrets API correctly, including:
+2. **CLI Integration Tests:** Test that the `mcp-agent deploy` command properly processes secrets files, transforms them, and interacts with the Secrets API correctly, including:
-   - Processing developer secrets with hardcoded values
+   - Processing secrets files with developer and user secrets
    - Processing developer secrets with values from environment variables
    - Processing user secrets (placeholders)
+   - Validation for developer secrets (must have values)
    - Handling error cases like missing credentials

+## Secret Management Workflow

+The complete secrets workflow consists of three phases:

+1. **Deploy** (implemented):
+   - Process the dedicated secrets file
+   - Transform all secret tags to Prisma IDs
+   - Store developer secrets in the backend
+   - Create placeholders for user secrets

+2. **Configure** (future):
+   - Load the transformed secrets file (containing IDs)
+   - Prompt for values for user secrets
+   - Store those values in the backend
+   - The secrets file remains unchanged (IDs only)

+3. **Run** (future):
+   - Load the transformed secrets file
+   - Fetch all secret values from the backend
+   - Inject them into the application environment